What is Psoriasis?

 Psoriasis is genetically inherited.
 Having one parent with psoriasis increases the risk of getting the disease, and having two parents with psoriasis doubles the risk.
 However even with a family history it is not absolutely necessary that one will get Psoriasis.
 Thus it is often found that people with a positive family history of Psoriasis do not suffer from it whereas people with no trace of psoriasis in the family for 2-3 generations actually suffer from it.

-• Viral or Bacterial Infections – recurring throat infections such as streptococcal throat infections.
+Recurring throat infections such as streptococcal throat infections.
 The link between Psoriasis and the “long lived” streptococci bacteria has opened up wider options in treating Psoriasis.
 A study revealed that the remnants of streptococci bacteria which were left in the body following throat infection had the potential of causing psoriasis after a gap ranging from few months to several years.
 This was confirmed when the doctors found that when killed streptococcal material was injected in the skin of normal persons, psoriasis developed at the site of injection.
-Further confirmation of this happened when psoriatic patients started responding more favorably to an anti-streptococcal line of treatment.
+Further confirmation of this happened when psoriatic patients started responding more favorably to an anti-streptococcal line of psoriasis treatment.

-• Heavy alcohol consumption – People with Psoriasis should drink little or no alcohol.
+People with Psoriasis should drink little or no alcohol.
 Several studies have shown that heavy drinkers experience more severe psoriasis symptoms.
 Excessive use of alcohol can cause deficiency of vitamins A and E which are crucial for healthy skin.
 Alcohol is a diuretic, apart from dehydrating the skin it can cause liver damage.
-It is known to cause flare-ups and limits the effectiveness of the ongoing treatment.
+It is known to cause flare-ups and limits the effectiveness of the ongoing psoriasis treatment.
 These are many reasons for patients to say NO to this dangerous cocktail.

 Psoriasis wellness is all about prevention rather than cure.
 It is about adopting a certain lifestyle to suit the body needs.
 Following the psoriasis wellness can help the patient experience more good days than bad ones.
 Lifestyle changes play an important role in the prevention and management of Psoriasis.
 Identifying your triggers is critical for reducing or preventing symptoms of psoriasis.
 It may not always be possible to prevent psoriasis symptoms.
 But avoiding triggers can help keep your symptoms to a minimum.
 Here are some things you can do to prevent psoriasis flare-ups: